Which anatomical term specifically refers to the region at the ba... | Channels for Pearson+

 1

-Step 1: Begin by understanding the anatomical terms provided in the question.
-Each term refers to a specific region of the body.
-For example, 'Frontal' refers to the forehead region, 'Temporal' refers to the sides of the head near the temples, 'Occipital' refers to the back of the head, and 'Cervical' refers to the neck region.
+Step 1: Understand the question by identifying the anatomical region being referred to.
+The problem asks for the term that describes the region at the back of the head.

-Step 2: Focus on the question, which asks for the anatomical term that refers to the region at the back of the neck.
-This requires identifying the term that corresponds to the neck area.
+Step 2: Review the anatomical terms provided in the options: Orbital (pertaining to the eye socket), Frontal (pertaining to the forehead), Occipital (pertaining to the back of the head), and Temporal (pertaining to the sides of the head near the temples).

-Step 3: Recall that the term 'Cervical' is specifically used in anatomy to describe structures related to the neck, including the cervical vertebrae and cervical region.
+Step 3: Focus on the term 'Occipital,' which is specifically associated with the posterior region of the skull, known as the occipital bone or occipital region.

-Step 4: Compare 'Cervical' with the other options provided ('Frontal,' 'Temporal,' and 'Occipital') to confirm that none of these terms refer to the neck region.
-'Occipital,' for instance, refers to the back of the head, not the neck.
+Step 4: Compare the other options to ensure they do not match the description of the back of the head.
+For example, 'Orbital' refers to the eye socket, 'Frontal' refers to the forehead, and 'Temporal' refers to the sides of the head.

-Step 5: Conclude that the correct anatomical term for the region at the back of the neck is 'Cervical,' as it directly corresponds to the neck area in anatomical terminology.
+Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital,' based on its precise definition and anatomical location.

 Watch next